EmmaPesjak/Game-of-Life-Python/Laboration_2/README.md

 This was done with `.upper` and `.lower` for said indexes.
 For example, if the user input was cHevY chase, the username would be formatted to Chevy_Chase.
-The `def format_username` was solved differently at first (quite similar but with an f-string), then checking back in the laboratory guidance there was the `.join` tip, so I changed it.
-This is also the part I am the least content with.
-The code is a bit dense, hard to read and looks confusing at first glance, but it does the job I suppose.
+The `def format_username` was solved differently at first (quite similar but with an f-string), then checking back in the laboratory guidance there was the `.join` tip, so it was changed.

 Then the `def decrypt_password` function was completed using `enumerate` in a for loop with if/else statements to decrypt the password.
-Characters at even index positions (determined with a modulus % 2 == 0) were rotated 7, odd 9 accordning to ASCII using `chr` and `ord`.
+Characters at even index positions (determined with a modulus % 2 == 0) were rotated 7, odd 9 according to ASCII using `chr` and `ord`.
 Vowels were preceded and succeeded by 0 in a string.
 The completed loop was put together into the return value "decrypted".

-Having both the formatted username and decrypted password, and if-statement was written into the `def authenticate_user` to check if the username existed in the dictionary and then to see if the key output (the value) was the same as the decrypted password.
+Having both the formatted username and decrypted password, an if-statement was written into the `def authenticate_user` to check if the username existed in the dictionary and then to see if the key output (the value) was the same as the decrypted password.